|

 surrounding Villages left for pastures new because of poor job

+prospects.
 I have learnt that Dr.

 Astley Cooper Foulds was cousin to my ancestors.
 The relation in